-Featuring images from these and other projects, Photographs from Detroit, 1975–2019, includes Harkness’s extensive notes, which describe and contextualize the encounters he shared with the people and places he photographed, and offers insight into his working methods and equipment.
+Featuring images from these and other projects, Photographs from Detroit, 1975–2019 includes Harkness’s extensive notes, which describe and contextualize the encounters he shared with the people and places he photographed, and offer insight into his working methods and equipment.
 The volume and quality of Harkness’s work merits him recognition as one of Detroit’s most important documentary photographers during this pivotal, transitional era in the city’s history.

 Harkness’s images depict the struggles and resilience of ordinary individuals and families in working-class communities who together have indelibly shaped the spirit of Detroit.
 This book is a must-have for Detroiters past and present as well as historians, anthropologists, social documentary advocates, and photobook collectors everywhere.

 Bruce Harkness holds an MFA from Wayne State University and is the former city photographer of Dearborn, Michigan.
-His photographs have been published in Detroit Images: Photographs of the Renaissance City,, Arab Detroit: From Margin to Mainstream, and Before Fair Lane: Historic Houses from Henry Ford’s Hometown, Dearborn, Michigan (1832–1916), as well as in the Detroit Free Press.
-He and his photographs recently appeared in the 2021 documentary film Taking Poletown: A Community’s Fight Over Economic Justice and Eminent Domain and in a 2018 WXYZ-TV news segment, “Remembering Poletown: Bruce Harkness Shares the Untold History with Photos.”
-The Bruce L. Harkness Poletown Collection of prints and digital images is housed in the Walter P. Reuther Library at Waynes State University.
+His photographs have been published in Detroit Images: Photographs of the Renaissance City, Arab Detroit: From Margin to Mainstream, and Before Fair Lane: Historic Houses from Henry Ford’s Hometown, Dearborn, Michigan (1832–1916), as well as in the Detroit Free Press.
+The Bruce L. Harkness Poletown collection of prints and digital images is housed in the Walter P. Reuther Library at Wayne State University.
 Historians, filmmakers, and urban planners often use Harkness’s photographs as valuable reference material.
 More info →

 John J. Bukowczyk is a professor of history at Wayne State University, the author of numerous articles and books on immigration and ethnic history, series editor for the Polish and Polish-American Studies series from Ohio University Press, and coeditor of Detroit Images: Photographs of the Renaissance City.
 More info →